 The Unified CM Session Management Edition software is exactly the same as Unified CM.
-However, the software has been enhanced significantly to satisfy the requirements and the constraints of this new deployment model.
+However, the software has been enhanced to satisfy the requirements of this deployment model.
 Unified CM Session Management Edition is designed to support a large number of trunk-to-trunk connections, and as such it is subject to the following design considerations: